philfung/add-to-homescreen/README.md

 </p>

 ## Motivation
 Adding to home screen allows mobile websites and PWA's to open like native apps without registering in the Apple or Google App Stores.
-Currently, it is very difficult to get users to add to their home screen.
+Currently, it is very difficult to get users to add to their home screen, limiting the utility of websites compared to native apps.

 ## This Library
 This drop-in JS Library for mobile websites effectively guides a user to add the website to their home screen on both IOS and Android.
 </br>
-Instructions and UI in this library have been "battle-tested" and should yield a *~85% home screen install rate* on IOS and Android.
+Instructions and UI in this library have been "battle-tested" in real apps and should yield a *~85% home screen install rate* on IOS and Android.

 ## Demo
 Here is a [demo (please open on your phone)](https://philfung.github.io) of library use within a hypothetical app called Aardvark.